-Teaching Programme is a funded opportunity for 10 mid-career dance teacher, who have been identified by their peers as future leaders of the arts, to be matched with a funded mentor working in a high-level leadership position to support them develop their ambitions to be future leaders in dance or the wider arts sector.
-The aim is to support the teachers to help them consider their future beyond or alongside their current careers.
+The selected teachers are matched with a mentor working in a high-level leadership position, supporting them in developing their ambitions to be future leaders in dance or the wider arts sector, and to consider their future beyond or alongside their current careers.

 – Rebecca Woolven (Head of Dance at Swindon Academy)